ksdd/nandbch/README.md

 # nandbch
-Generating off-line programming image for NandFlash in production
+Generating off-line programming image for NAND Flash in production